n2p5/n.2p5.xyz/README.md

 4. Output HTML files are written to the dst directory
 5. Files are deployed to AWS S3 with CloudFront for distribution

+To update content, access `data` and update the toml content.

 ## Development

 Prerequisites